 Step 3: Where They End Up

 Empty — now what?
 Each of these containers is recyclable.
-Here’s how they match up.
+Here’s how they compare.

-The recycling rate of plastics is actually quite low — in 2014, only 9.5 percent of plastic material generated in the U.S. was recycled.
+The recycling rate of plastics is actually quite low — in 2017, only 8.4% of plastic material generated in the U.S. was recycled.
 The rest was combusted for energy or sent to a landfill where its fate is uncertain — it can either find its way out and pollute our planet or sit in the landfill for up to 500 years before finally decomposing.

-Glass bottles are 100 percent recyclable and an estimated 80 percent of recovered glass containers are made into new glass bottles.
-Once you toss your glass bottle in the recycling bin, manufacturers can have it back on the shelves in a month.
+Glass bottles are 100% recyclable and can be recycled endlessly without loss of quality.
+That’s not something you can say about plastic.
+An estimated 80% of recovered glass containers are made into new glass bottles.
+Once you toss your glass bottle in the recycling bin, manufacturers can have it back on the shelves in 30 days.
 Plus, using recycled glass when making new glass bottles reduces the manufacturer’s carbon footprint — furnaces may run at lower temperatures when recycled glass is used because it is already melted down to the right consistency.

 Like glass, aluminum cans are completely recyclable and are commonly recycled worldwide as part of municipal recycling programs.
-Aluminum cans can be recycled repeatedly with no limit.
+And like glass, aluminum cans can be recycled repeatedly with no limit.

-In her book, The Story of Stuff, Annie Leonard notes that we are currently recycling only 45 percent of cans.
+In her book, The Story of Stuff, Annie Leonard notes that we are currently recycling only 45% of our cans.
 That means a lot of pit mining for bauxite to make new material.
 According to Leonard, humans have trashed more than a trillion aluminum cans in landfills since 1972, when such records began.

 And the Winner Is…

-If you can find aluminum cans made from 100 percent recycled materials, they should be your top choice when shopping for single-serving beverages.
+If you can find aluminum cans made from 100% recycled materials, they should be your top choice when shopping for single-serving beverages.
 Their low transportation footprint and ease of recyclability make them a winner.

 However, the extraction of raw bauxite is detrimental to the planet.
 New aluminum cans are not eco-friendly.